Important Legal Disclaimer

 A house bought and resold within 6-12 months (especially with cosmetic updates only) often means corners cut and problems covered.
 Flippers maximise profit by hiding issues under fresh finishes.
 Ask for all pre-flip inspection reports and check all work was permitted.

-Red Flag When Buying a House #18: HVAC System Over 20 Years Old
+Red Flag #18: HVAC System Over 20 Years Old

-This warning sign when buying a home often gets overlooked.
+This often gets overlooked.
 Furnaces and air conditioners last 15-25 years.
 Systems over 20 are living on borrowed time.
 Swapping costs $6,000-$15,000.
 Budget for immediate replacement or negotiate a big price drop.
-Broken systems in extreme weather are health risks.
-This is one of the costly home buying red flags to check.
+Broken systems in extreme weather are health risks and dealbreakers when house hunting.

 Red Flag #19: Cracked or Settling Concrete